Dzungar Khanate: Amursana's rebellion (1755–1757)

+After losing all of his remaining allies, Amursana attempted to secure Russian support, offering to accept Russian protection in exchange for the construction of a fortress between the Irtysh River and Lake Zaisan that could serve as a base of operations against the Qing.
+The Russian authorities declined, seeking to avoid any action that might provoke a war with the Qing Empire, and instead proposed that he settle on the Volga alongside other Kalmyk groups.
+In early 1757, the Qing commander Zhaohui reported that Amursana had withdrawn from the Russian frontier.
+Unaware of Chingünjav's fate, Amursana moved eastward in an attempt to reunite with his remaining forces.
+The Qianlong Emperor viewed this as an opportunity to capture him and ordered the pursuit to continue despite the harsh winter conditions, dividing the Qing forces into several detachments to track him down.
+Believing that existing treaty obligations would prevent Russia from granting him refuge, the emperor assumed that Amursana had few options for escape.

-In the summer, Amursana along with Mongol leader Chingünjav led a revolt against the Qing.
-Amursana was defeated in the Battle of Oroi-Jalatu (1756), in which Chinese general Zhao Hui attacked the Dzungars at night in present Wusu, Xinjiang.
-Unable to defeat the Qing, Amursana fled north to seek refuge with the Russians and died of smallpox in Russian lands in September 1757.
-In the spring of 1762 his frozen body was brought to Kyakhta for the Manchu to see.
+Amursana died of smallpox in Russian lands in September 1757.
+In the spring of 1762, his frozen body was brought to Kyakhta for the Manchu to see.
 The Russians then buried it, refusing the Manchu request that it be handed over for posthumous punishment.
+The collapse of the Dzungar Khanate caused considerable anxiety among the ruling circles of Russia, which until the 1790s seriously feared an invasion of Russian territory by the Qing army.

 Later encounters took place with the remaining Dzungar forces, in the Battle of Khorgos, in which the partisans of Amursana were defeated in 1758 by Prince Cäbdan-jab.
-Again in 1758, at the Battle of Khurungui, General Zhao Hui ambushed and defeated the Dzungarian forces on Mount Khurungui, near Almaty, Kazakhstan.
+Again in 1758, at the Battle of Khurungui, General Zhaohui ambushed and defeated the Dzungarian forces on Mount Khurungui, near Almaty, Kazakhstan.

 The Battle of Oroi-Jalatu, 1756.
-Chinese general Zhao Hui attacked the Dzungars at night in present Wusu, Xinjiang.
+Chinese general, Zhaohui attacked the Dzungars at night in the present Wusu, Xinjiang.
 Painting by Giuseppe Castiglione.

 "The Victory of Khorgos".
 The partisans of Amursana were defeated in 1758 by Prince Cäbdan-jab.
 Painting by Jean Denis Attiret.

 Battle of Khurungui, 1758.
-General Zhao Hui ambushes and defeats the Zungarian forces of Amoursana on Mount Khurungui (near Almaty, Kazakhstan).
+General Zhaohui ambushes and defeats the Dzungar partisans of Amursana on Mount Khurungui (near Almaty, Kazakhstan).
 Painted by Jean-Damascène Sallusti.

 Aq Taghliq rebellion (1757–1759)

-When Amursana rebelled against the Qing dynasty, the Aq Taghliq (i.e. 'White Mountaineers', also known as Āfāqīs) Khojas Burhanuddin and Jahan rebelled in Yarkand.
-Their rule was not popular and the people greatly disliked them for appropriating anything they needed from clothing to livestock.
+When Amursana rebelled against the Qing dynasty, the Aq Taghliq (i.e., 'White Mountaineers', also known as Āfāqīs) Khojas Burhanuddin and Jahan rebelled in Yarkand.
+Their rule was not popular, and the people greatly disliked them for appropriating anything they needed, from clothing to livestock.
 In February 1758, the Qing sent Yaerhashan and Zhao Hui with 10,000 troops against the Aq Taghliq regime.
 Zhao Hui was besieged by enemy forces at Yarkand until January 1759, but otherwise the Qing army did not encounter any difficulties on campaign.
-The Khoja brothers fled to Badakhshan where they were captured by the ruler Sultan Shah, who executed them and handed Jahan's head to the Qing.
+The Khoja brothers fled to Badakhshan, where they were captured by the ruler Sultan Shah, who executed them and handed Jahan's head to the Qing.
 The Tarim Basin was pacified in 1759.